-With electric vehicles (EVs) gaining popularity across Canada, understanding the different EV charger types is more important than ever.
+With electric vehicles (EVs) gaining popularity across Canada, understanding the types of EV chargers is more important than ever.
 Whether you're a homeowner, property manager, or business owner, choosing the right electric vehicle charging solution means knowing how EV charger types work and which one suits your needs.

 Unlike gas stations that are always nearby, EV drivers need access to reliable charging infrastructure, whether at home, at work, or on the road.
 So what’s the solution and what EV charger types should you be looking into for your installation?

-There are three main EV charger types used in Canada today: Level 1, Level 2, and Level 3 (DC Fast Charging).
+There are three main types of EV chargers used in Canada today: Level 1, Level 2, and Level 3 (DC Fast Charging).
 Each EV charger type offers different charging speeds, voltage requirements, and has ideal use cases.

 Level 1 EV chargers use a standard 120V outlet and are typically included with the purchase of an EV.
 These chargers add around 8 km of range per hour, making them the slowest option.